nicotroia/react-router-document-title/README.md

   Composable HOC for easily updating `document.title` on location change
 </div>

+## What it does

+It automatically updates the page `document.title` (label on your browser's tab) on component mount, and on location updates for SPAs using react-router.
+Just wrap your top-level router components using the `withDocumentTitle` higher-order component.

 ## Installation

 ```JS
 npm install --save react-router-document-title
 ```

-## What it does

-It updates the page `document.title` (it appears on your browser tab) on mount and on location updates.
-Wrap your top-level router components using `withDocumentTitle` higher-order component.
-It listens for location changes, so it assumes react-router `RouteComponentProps` are present.

-<p>&nbsp;</p>

 ## Usage